 It’s helpful to create mental models that place content where users might think it should go.
 For example, the address or contact information should live on a contact page.

 Work through the site content as a user would: you’re brand new to the site and have never interacted with its information before.
 Where would you logically go for certain details?
 How might you expect the content to progress on a page?

 It can be useful to think in terms of “buckets” of content — pay attention to how sections should be organized and how they relate with one another.

 In addition to keeping user experience at the forefront of your IA, make sure to rely on historical analytical data to help support your updates.
-Site behavior tools, like HotJar and Crazy Egg, can be useful for this, as well as good old Google Analytics.
+Site analytic tools, like Semrush and Google Analytics, are good for this.

 Information architecture can change as a product or site develops, and that’s not a bad thing.
 It’s important to continually review the analytics and your goals to ensure your site’s IA makes it easiest for the user to find and engage with what they’re looking for.
 Having a clear IA strategy at the onset will mean that anyone looking to enhance the site’s content has a roadmap of how to do so while keeping the experience cohesive.